arbazsiddiqui/blog/content/posts/2020-04-4-debugging-nodejs-inside-docker.md

 node                latest              c31fbeb964cc        About a minute ago   943 MB
 ```

-We have build the image and we will use this image to run a container.
-Think of image as a recipes and container as a cake.
+We have built the image and now we will use this image to run a container.
+Think of image as a recipe and container as a cake.
 You can make (run) as many cakes (running instance of image) from the recipe (image).
 Use this command to start the container :

 ```terminal
 docker run --rm -it --name node-docker -p 3000:3000 node-docker
 ```

 The `--rm` flag automatically stops and removes the container once the container exits.
 The `-i` and `-t` flag combined allows you to work with interactive processes like shell.
 The `-p` flag maps a local port 3000 to a container port 3000.
 This is our gateway into container.
-We can ping `localhost:3000` which will hit the local 3000 port and then the container will forward that request to our server running on 3000 inside it.
+We can ping `localhost:3000` which will hit the local 3000 port and then the container will forward that request to our server running on port 3000 inside it.
 This will start up your server as well and you can verify by :

 ```terminal
 curl --location --request GET 'http://localhost:3000'